gulsenbardk/place_recognition/readme.md

 # Place Recognition Application

 ## Description
-This project has been done for Modern C++ Course for Computer Vision on the Geodetic Engineering Master Program, Mobile Sensing and Robotics specilization at University of Bonn in 2024.
-Homework materials can be found in [course webpage](https://www.ipb.uni-bonn.de/teaching/cpp-2020/homeworks/index.html).
-Course videos that is taught by Ignacio Vizzo and Prof. Cyrill Stachniss can be found in Prof. Cyrill Stachniss Youtube [playlist](https://www.youtube.com/watch?v=sZK6ouwREXA&list=PLgnQpQtFTOGRM59sr3nSL8BmeMZR9GCIA&index=1).
+This project has been done for the Modern C++ Course for Computer Vision in the Geodetic Engineering Master Program, Mobile Sensing, and Robotics Specialization at the University of Bonn in 2024.
+Homework materials can be found on the  [course webpage](https://www.ipb.uni-bonn.de/teaching/cpp-2020/homeworks/index.html).
+Course videos that are taught by Ignacio Vizzo and Prof. Cyrill Stachniss can be found in the Prof. Cyrill Stachniss [Youtube playlist](https://www.youtube.com/watch?v=sZK6ouwREXA&list=PLgnQpQtFTOGRM59sr3nSL8BmeMZR9GCIA&index=1).

 ## Data location